Shannon Bex: 2003–2009: Making The Band and debut with Danity Kane

-2011–2019: Solo activities, solo career, group reunion and other envandors
+2011–2019: Solo activities, solo career, group reunion and other endeavors

 In March 2011, Shannon announced the formation of her new band, Bex, with several of the members of the pop-rock group Elliot.
 She showcased her band Bex at the Dance Track Magazine's 2011 Artist Awards gala, honoring dancers and choreographers for their work with major artists such as Beyoncé, Lady Gaga and Christina Aguilera, as well as with major films and small screen art.
 It drew a full house of talented artists to club "King King" in Hollywood, California, on March 27, 2011.
 As of April 2012, Shannon announced she was releasing a country solo album instead of an album as the group called Bex, which disbanded before releasing any music.
 Shannon's solo album was due for a 2012 release and being released independently.

 In May 2012, Shannon started a fundraising campaign to raise money for her debut solo album, which she hopes to produce herself, independently.
 The funds contributed so far helped to bring Shannon's song, "I'm Out", to life.
 Shannon released her first solo single, "I'm Out", on May 14 on iTunes.
 She released her debut EP, via PledgeMusic on September 18, 2012.

 In 2013, Danity Kane reunited consisting of members: Shannon Bex, Aubrey O'Day, Dawn Richard, and Aundrea Fimbres.
 In 2014, Aundrea Fimbres departed from the group, thus making Danity Kane continue as a trio.
 Danity Kane came to its second disbandment when member Dawn Richard punched Aubrey O'Day.
 Despite their disbandment, Danity Kane still released their third and final album, DK3, on October 27, 2014.
 Shannon Bex and ex- Danity Kane member, Aubrey O'Day, have come together and created a new alternative dance/pop duo under the name Dumblonde.

 In 2019, Bex transitioned out of touring to pursue her role as co-founder and Chief Communications Officer at Vooks, a streaming platform bringing storybooks to life for children around the world.